Duke in Australia

 Visa

 All students are required to have a visa for travel to Australia.
-STA Travel will be processing your electronic visa when you book your flights through them.
+You will be given instructions for this process when you receive details for securing your flights.

 Non-U.S. citizens—Pay special attention to the visa requirements for your specific citizenship by contacting your country’s embassy.
 GEO can provide a letter that may be required as part of the visa application process.
 Please begin the visa process as soon as you have been admitted to the program to ensure you receive your visa in time for the program start date.